 What More Can You Find in OneSignal Push Notification?

 OneSignal Push Notification is an all-in-one solution for all kind of WordPress desktop and mobile notifications.
 What follows is a list of the most popular features.
 If you wish, you can read the full list here.

 Explore Subscribed Users

-The best part in OneSignal is that you have extensive data on the subscribers that you can analyze for ‘connecting the dots’.
+The best thing about OneSignal web push notification is the extensive data on the subscribers that you can analyze for ‘connecting the dots’.